 Since we are familiar with the idea of cleaning something that has become dirty, it should be easy to understand the symbolic use of cleaning also.
 King David, after he had committed adultery, asked God to wash away his sins, or to go even further by creating a clean heart in him.

-In the New Testament, the idea of washing away sins is also presented to anyone who wants to listen.
+The New Testament frequently presents the idea of washing away sins.
 As one example, after he met Jesus on the road to Damascus, Paul was told to get baptised and wash away his sins.

-Paul also spoke to believers in Corinth about what was expected of them as part of becoming Christians.
+Paul also told believers in Corinth about what was expected of them as Christians.
 He gives a long list of sins that will exclude people from the kingdom of God and observed that some of them had done such things in the past, but reminded them that they had been washed to clean them from those sins.
 He urged them to stay clean.

 Ephesians 5:26 speaks of “the washing of water with the word” which seems to refer to baptism and reading the Bible as essential parts of removing sin.
 I suppose it makes sense that we can only avoid sin and pursue righteousness if we have a clear understanding of which is which!
 And the Bible is the only place we can find that distinction.